132nd-etcher/docs/OvGME/index.md

 All your mods should now appear in OvGME's main window.
 With a clean DCS installation, you may now install them again, using OvGME.
-In case you forgot which one were activated, you can use the backup "\*.mep" file created during 3.2.3.1 Save the current JSGME profile).
+In case you forgot which one were activated, you can use the backup `*.mep` file created during 3.2.3.1 Save the current JSGME profile, it is a simple text file listing installed mods by name).

 ### Add the 132^nd^ Virtual Wing repositories